framely/community/docs/essentials/document-requirement-for-cui.md

 <br>

-Contextual snippets allow you to describe the requirement for conversational user interface in a piece meal fashion.
-You can start with just happy path, and gradually add requirement for rarer and rarer corner cases.
-The happy path requirement does not need to be changed with these new corner case.
-The stability provided by this way of document requirement allow us to build better and better conversational experiences.
+Contextual snippets allow you to describe the requirements for a conversational user interface in a piecemeal fashion.
+You can start with just the happy path and gradually add requirements for rarer and rarer corner cases.
+The happy path requirements do not need to be changed with these new corner cases.
+The stability provided by this way of documenting requirements allows us to build better and better conversational experiences.

 ## Parting Words

-Good requirement documentation make it possible to stakeholders to discussion what should be built without writing a single line of code.
-Assuming that chatbot should work on one service at a time, and deterministically follow predefined strategy to fill the slots, we introduce contextual snippets as a method to document requirement for CUI frontend.
-This method is very easy to pick up, can precisely document what is expected conversational behavior for delivering service, and is useful regardless which platform is used to build conversational user interface.
-While there is no explicit global view of all possible interactions, this localized requirement documentation method allows for incrementally building conversational experience.
-We hope this systematic way of document CUI requirement can reduce the risk and thus associated cost in building your next chatbot, and make your customer happier.
+Good requirement and design documentation makes it possible for stakeholders to discuss what should be built without writing a single line of code.
+Assuming that the chatbot should work on one service at a time and deterministically follow a predefined strategy to fill the slots, we introduce contextual snippets as a method to document requirements for the conversational user interface (CUI) frontend.
+This method is easy to pick up, can precisely document the expected conversational behavior for delivering a service, and is useful regardless of which platform is used to build the conversational user interface.
+While there is no explicit global view of all possible interactions, this localized requirement documentation method allows for incrementally building the conversational experience.
+We hope that this systematic way of documenting CUI requirements can reduce the risk and associated cost in building your next chatbot and make your customers happier.